-Of course each person is unique, and some solutions will work better for you than others!
+Of course, each person is unique, and some solutions will work better for you than others!
 Staying productive hinges upon setting up your own hybrid system based on your natural time management and organizing personality style preferences (discover yours here with the TSSI™).
-So first – as always, you’ll need to start on the inside to recognize what is comfortable and natural to you, then create remedies, apps, tools and systems that you can rely on!
+So first – as always, you’ll need to start on the inside to recognize what is comfortable and natural to you, then create remedies, apps, tools, and systems that you can rely on!

-This week, I’m sharing 15 of my favorite time-saving resources.
+Below, I share 15 of my favorite time-saving resources.
 Enjoy!

-Although I HIGHLY recommend it for team work (especially when your team is geographically dispersed, and made of contractors), it is a handy app for the solo-business owner that allows you to think through it one time, and then holds that project work in place till you’re ready to re-engage.
+Although I HIGHLY recommend Asana for teamwork (especially when your team is geographically dispersed, and made of contractors), it is a handy app for the solo-business owner that allows you to think through it one time, and then holds that project work in place till you’re ready to re-engage.
 I totally love this tool for small business owners and it’s why it’s at the top of my list for productivity.

-2. Dragon Dictate – Dragon Dictation by Nuance is an easy-to-use voice recognition app (or piece of software for you computer) that allows you to easily record a message that is instantly transcribed for text or email.
+2. Dragon Dictate – Dragon Dictation by Nuance is an easy-to-use voice recognition app (or piece of software for your computer) that allows you to easily record a message that is instantly transcribed for text or email.
 I personally LOVE to use this when inspiration strikes and I’m not able to write down the great blog post idea, headline or course offering I just came up with.
 With a click of a button, I’m able to capture the thought and send it to myself in an email to be opened and fully edited and placed where it needs to go later.

 3. Evernote – Evernote is a software application that allows you to store, organize, and access practically anything and it syncs your content across all of your devices.
-If you’re a info-junkie like me, you can easily add the menubar add-on to easily capture your ideas into “notes” to store in your digital binders.
+If you’re an info-junkie like me, you can easily add the menubar add-on to easily capture your ideas into “notes” to store in your digital binders.

 4. Dropbox – Dropbox is a FREE cloud storage service (with a paid upgrade option) that lets you easily sync files between computers and mobile devices, share with them with others, and create backups.
 I love having access to all of my files when and where I need them, being able to send my clients direct links to the audio and video recordings of their sessions (rather than emailing large files to them), and having the security of knowing my files are backed up daily.